marekjm/viuavm/README.markdown

     ; print contents of register 1
     print 1

-    ; set exit code...
+    ; set exit code
-    izero 0
+    ; return values are stored in zeroeth register izero 0
-    ; ...and end the main function
+    ; and return from the main function return
-    end
 .end
 ```